Into the Badlands (TV series)

-Into the Badlands is an American television series that premiered on November 15, 2015, on AMC.
+Into the Badlands is an American action drama television series that premiered on November 15, 2015, on AMC.
 Into the Badlands has been described as "a high-octane sci-fi martial arts series" and as a "post-apocalyptic drama".
 The series follows a warrior and a young boy who journey through a dangerous feudal land together seeking enlightenment.
-On February 9, 2019, AMC canceled the show after three seasons.
+On February 9, 2019, AMC announced that season 3 would be the show's last.
 The series finale aired on May 6, 2019.

-Premise
+Background

-In a postapocalyptic world approximately 500 years in the future, war has left civilization in ruins.
-Some elements of technology, such as electricity and ground vehicles, have survived the apocalypse, but society now shuns firearms, leading to a reliance on melee weaponry and crossbows.
+Approximately five hundred years from now, war has left civilization in ruins.
+A few elements of technology, such as electricity and ground vehicles, have survived the apocalypse, but society now shuns firearms and relies on melee weaponry and crossbows.

 In a territory known as the Badlands, encompassing several states located between the Rocky Mountains and Mississippi River, a feudal society has developed to fill the power vacuum left by the war.
 Barons control land and monopolies over commodities like opium and fuel, trading amongst themselves to maintain the peace.
-Each baron is served by a massive workforce of slaves called cogs, as well as a prostitute class called dolls.
+Each baron is served by slaves called "cogs", as well as a prostitute class called "dolls".
 A baron maintains power through an army of young men and women called clippers: highly trained and loyal warriors, clippers are forbidden from marrying and having children lest their loyalties be divided.
 Each clipper force is captained by a regent.

-Several groups exist outside the strict hierarchy of the barons.
-Nomads are the most common, mostly lawless homicidal bandits who subsist on stealing from trade convoys between the baronies but some live in organized clans.
-The River King and his men control water trade in the Badlands and beyond, and is considered a neutral party in the barons' power struggles.
-An ascetic religious movement called the Totemists is also shown to exist on the fringes of society, living in isolated communities and practicing a form of idol worship.
-The Widow leads a revolutionary group of anti-feudal fighters from her late husband's barony; although nominally recognized as a baron by her peers, they do not respect her, and the contempt is mutual.
+A few groups exist outside the hierarchy imposed by the barons.
+Nomads are the most common, most of them bandits who steal from trade convoys between the baronies, while others live in organized clans.
+The River King controls water trade and is considered a neutral party in the barons' power struggles.
+An ascetic religious movement called the Totemists lives in isolated communities and practices a form of idol worship.
+The Widow leads a revolutionary group of anti-feudal fighters from her late husband's barony; although recognized as a baron by her peers, they do not respect her, and the contempt is mutual.

 Little is known of the world beyond the Badlands, but it is implied that it is far less politically stable yet environmentally sound like the Badlands.
 The mythical utopian city of Azra is believed to exist outside the Badlands, but most dismiss it as a legend.